Wednesday, November 20, 2019

 Talk: Genetic insights into risky behaviors and their links with health

 Dr Koellinger’s research investigates how genes influence economic behavior, and how insights into the genetic architecture of behavioral outcomes can inform social and medical research.
-He is one of the principal investigators and co-founders of the Gentrepreneur Consortium and the SSGAC.
+He is one of the principal investigators and co-founders of the SSGAC, the Externalizing Consortium, and the BIG BEAR Consortium.
 His research includes PRS and social/economics measures utilising UK Biobank data.

 Gideon Nave, PhD, Assistant Professor, Marketing, Wharton School and the Wharton Neuroscience Initiative (WiN), University of Pennsylvania, USA